StanislavShchuruk/LearnFree-PHP-Laravel/README.md

 # LearnFree-PHP-Laravel
-My PHP Laravel Projec.
+My PHP Laravel Project.

 About: Website with free courses.

-Stetus: in progress...
+Status: in progress...